netdata/netdata/backends/prometheus/README.md

 ### Changing the prefix of Netdata metrics

-netdata sends all metrics prefixed with `netdata_`.
+Netdata sends all metrics prefixed with `netdata_`.
 You can change this in `netdata.conf`, like this:

 ```
 [backend]